I'm passionate about health, wellness, social issues and relationships. I offer relatable content and solid advice.

 What I have found is some friendships stand the test of time and others fall apart over time.
 This isn't based on one person or the other more than just life's course.

-- Different life paths (with a fork in the road).
+- You took different life paths.
 The inconvenient truth is it's natural for people to go their separate ways due to moving away or following different goals and lifestyles.
 As I reach early midlife I realize my values have emerged more prominently (or some values mean more to me than when I was younger), and having conflicting values with a friend is a fork in the road I've had to face in recent years.
 It can be politics, lifestyle choices and activities, and even differences versus commonalities.

-- One-sided friendships (The energy drain and self-esteem sinker).
+- The friendship was one-sided.
 Does your friend have enough problems to fill all your conversations together?
 You might come to a point where you realize one day that most conversations center around that friend.
 Perhaps when YOU need your friend, they are fair-weather.
 YOU do all the calling.
 YOU do the keeping in touch and thoughtful gifts and gestures.
 All YOU!
 And then you wonder if you are not worthy of the attention you give to them or that your problems don't matter.
 If you have to wonder if you're worth the effort in the relationship then they are definitely not worth the effort.

-- Can't fight the feeling (Underlying issues that can't be swept under the rug)!
-There are some icky feelings between friends that rear their ugly head often enough to create a great divide.
+- There were underlying issues that couldn't be swept under the rug.
+There are some icky feelings between friends that rear their ugly heads often enough to create a great divide.
 The single friend envious of the married one or vice versa.
 The successful one versus the unlucky, struggling one.
-There is also feelings of resentment from something in your past together.
+There are also feelings of resentment from something in your past together.
 Sour feelings = sour relationship.
-Unless there is open conversation about the elephant in the room, then this friendship can fizzle with a giant explosion at the end.
+Unless there is an open conversation about the elephant in the room, then this friendship can fizzle with a giant explosion at the end.

 - Communication break-down.
 You listen more.
 They listen less.
 They no longer understand you.
 It's like you're speaking different languages.
 Technology can create divides too.
 They like to text.
 You like to talk...in person.
 The silent treatment gets thrown around too.
 Without syncing your communication styles it can spell t-r-o-u-b-l-e.

 - New Relationships.
 I can recall plenty of friendships lost due to a new friend in the middle or a new relationship, like when my friends and I all got married at different times.
-When a romantic partner enters the dynamic, they can steal a substantial amount of yours or your friend's time.
-This can feel like the end, and sometimes it is unfortunately.
+When a romantic partner enters the dynamic, they can steal a substantial amount of your or your friend's time.
+This can feel like the end, and sometimes it is, unfortunately.

 How Do You Know When a Friendship Is Over?